cstroe/svndumpapi/README.md

 Revisions can have properties such as author, date, and commit message.
 Nodes can have properties too, which are maintained on a node by node basis.

+## Related Work

+I'm not the first one to have this idea.
+Here are some links:
+* [svndumpfilter](http://svnbook.red-bean.com/en/1.8/svn.ref.svndumpfilter.html): comes with svn, limited functionality
+* [svndumpmultitool](https://github.com/emosenkis/svndumpmultitool): very similar project to this one, written in Python

 ## SVNDumpFileParser

 The `SvnDumpFileParser` is an auto-generated parser for SVN dump files